Skip to main content

 In Our Communities

-The BRGs provide all employees the opportunity to connect with others who share similar interests, fostering a sense of community inside and outside of work.
-The groups engage in community-focused volunteer activities and provide a critical connection to the business.
+In 2025 more than 100 Montana employees participated in one or more of our Business Resource Groups, which provide all employees with the opportunity to connect with others who share similar interests and foster a sense of community inside and outside of work.